hasithaa/bal.tips/content.en/docs/types/simple/decimal/index.md

 # Conclusion

-In this post, I have discussed the `boolean` data type in Ballerina.
+In this post, I have discussed the `decimal` data type in Ballerina.
 Here are the key points:

 {{<cards>}}
 {{<card col=6 text="text-left">}}